philsturgeon/phil.tech/src/content/composer-its-almost-always-about-the-lock-file.md

 ---
 layout: post
 author: [Phil]
-title: 'Composer: It's ALMOST Always About the Lock File'
+title: "Composer: It's ALMOST Always About the Lock File"
 excerpt: >
   When is it a good idea to commit your composer.lock file, and when should you leave it out?